Mark Romanek: Film and TV

-Romanek was originally attached to direct The Wolfman, but when he was dropped from that production for an unknown reason, he accepted the offer to work on Never Let Me Go.
-Romanek was glad to get the opportunity to shoot the film, saying "From the moment I finished [reading] the novel, it became my dream to film it.
-Ishiguro's conception is so daring, so eerie and beautiful.
+In 2008, after Romanek left as the director of The Wolfman due to creative differences, he accepted the offer to work on Never Let Me Go.
+Romanek was glad to get the opportunity to shoot the film, saying "From the moment I finished the novel, it became my dream to film it.
+[Kazuo] Ishiguro's conception is so daring, so eerie and beautiful.
 Alex Garland's adaptation is sensitive and precise.
 The cast is perfect, the crew superb."
-The film was released in 2010 to mostly positive reviews and was the 28th-highest-grossing film at the box office for that week.
+The film was released in 2010 to mostly positive reviews and was the 28th highest-grossing film at the box office for that week.